robdmc/norma/README.md

 ready for public consumption.

-There is not currently much documentation for norma, but if you want to play with it, simply import and instantiat the JointNormal class.
+There is not currently much documentation for norma, but if you want to play with it, simply import and instantiate the JointNormal class.

 ```python
 from norma.joint_normal import JointNormal